On SDEs with Lipschitz coefficients, driven by continuous, model-free martingales: Introduction

 \section{Introduction}

-The main purpose of this paper is to prove the existence and uniqueness of solutions of differential equations driven by typical, model-free price paths.
-Roughly speaking, there are such (continuous or c\`adl\`ag) paths, representing possible evolution of prices of several financial assets, that do not allow to obtain infinite wealth by risking small amount and trading these assets.
-From pioneering works of Vovk \cite{Vovk_volatility:2008}, \cite{Vovk_randomness:2009}, \cite{Vovk_probability:2012}, \cite{Vovk_cadlag:2015} it is well known that (typical) model-free price paths reveal many properties of local martingales.
-For example, it is possible to define quadratic variation as well as model-free version of stochastic integral with respect to c\`adl\`ag model-free price paths (whose downward jumps satisfy some mild growth condition) \cite{LochPerkPro:2018}, \cite{Vovk_cadlag:2015}.
+The main purpose of this paper is to prove the existence and uniqueness of solutions of differential equations driven by continuous, model-free martingales.
+Continuous, model-free martingales were introduced in a recent book by Glenn Schafer and Vladimir Vovk \cite{ShaferVovk:2018}.
+Roughly speaking, model-free martingales are processes representing evolution of values of a dynamic portfolio consisting of several financial assets; they are related to model-free price paths (representing values of static portfolios consisting of one asset). \emph{Typical}, model-free price paths are processes representing evolution of prices of financial assets which do not allow to obtain infinite wealth during finite time by risking small amount and trading these assets.
+From pioneering works of Vovk \cite{Vovk_volatility:2008}, \cite{Vovk_randomness:2009}, \cite{Vovk_probability:2012}, \cite{Vovk_cadlag:2015} it is well known that typical model-free price paths reveal many properties of local martingales.
 The case of continuous price paths is understood much better than the case of c\`adl\`ag paths.
-For example, for continuous paths there exists a model-free version of the Dambis, Dubins-Schwarz theorem \cite{Vovk_probability:2012}, \cite{ShaferVovk:2018}, they also possess local times \cite{PerkowskiProemel_local:2015}.

-However, even in the space of continuous price paths there are still many topics which need to be understood better.
-One of such topics is the existence and uniqueness of solutions of differential equations driven by continuous, model-free price paths.
-The first results in this direction are proven in \cite{BartlKupperNeufeldSDE:2018} even for Hilbert space-valued processes but under the assumption that one can also trade the difference $\Vert S\Vert^{2}-<S>$ and the measure $\dd{<S>}$ is majorized by the Lebesgue measure $\dd t$ multiplied by some constant. $\Vert\cdot\Vert$ denotes here the norm in the Hilbert space and $<S>$ denotes the quadratic variation process of the coordinate process $S$ but defined in a different way than the usual tensor quadratic variation of a Hilbert space-valued semimartingale, see \cite[Remark 2.4]{BartlKupperNeufeldSDE:2018},
+However, even in the case of continuous, model-free price paths there are still many topics which need to be understood better.
+One of such topics is the existence and uniqueness of solutions of differential equations driven by such paths.
+The first results in this direction are proven in \cite{BartlKupperNeufeldSDE:2018}, even for Hilbert space-valued processes.
+In \cite{BartlKupperNeufeldSDE:2018} the authors assume, similarly as we do here, that the coefficients of the differential equations are Lipschitz continuous, but they additionally assume some growth condition on the quadratic variation process of the coordinate process, see \cite[Sect.
+2, Remark 2.7]{BartlKupperNeufeldSDE:2018}.
+Another related paper is \cite{LPP:2022}, where existence and uniqueness result for one-dimensional differential equations, driven by typical paths, with non-Lipschitz continuous coefficients in the spirit of Yamada-Watanabe as well as an approximation result in the spirit of Doss-Sussmann were proven.